 - Do I mind checking the voice mail?

-- Can people contact me once a while?
+- Can people contact me once in a while?

 - What do I want to know from the progress of my project?